-the Department may:
+The Department may:

-- i.
-Take this into account in determining the evaluation score for any Sub-Plan which includes any such Initiative, to reflect the risk to delivery of that Initiative; and - ii.
-Make a financial risk adjustment (in accordance with Appendix 3 (Risk Adjustment Criteria and Process)) to reflect any resulting risk to the financial robustness of the Bid.
+- iii.
+Take this into account in determining the evaluation score for any Sub-Plan which includes any such Initiative, to reflect the risk to delivery of that Initiative; and - iv.
+Make a financial risk adjustment (in accordance with Appendix 3 (Risk Adjustment Process)) to reflect any resulting risk to the financial robustness of the Bid.